Collections

 and type

-on the included resource with a value of the URI of the Set
+from the member entity with a value of the URI of the Set

 property to the Set